ONE WORLD ROASTERS

 Coffee grounds have a colorful history of clogging sinks and leaking out of garbage bags — it’s easy to make coffee, but what do you do with the soggy aftermath?

-We recommend you compost it! … And no coffee grounds are better for composting than those from 100% organic coffees like the ones we carry at One World.
-Organic coffee isn’t just better for the health of coffee drinkers and producers; it’s also better for your garden!
+We recommend you compost it! … And no coffee grounds are better for composting than sustainably sourced, pesticide-free coffees like the ones we carry at One World.
+They aren't just better for the health of coffee drinkers and producers; it’s also better for your garden!

-Before we dive into the benefits of composting coffee grounds (particularly of the organic variety), let’s review why composting is such a great idea general.
+Before we dive into the benefits of composting coffee grounds, let’s review why composting is such a great idea general.

 If you’re already composting, you know what a win-win this eco-friendly practice is.
 If not, it’s worth considering for these reasons.